ucam-department-of-psychiatry/crate/docs/source/faq_troubleshooting.rst

 [#debugginghighmemusage]_.

-“File is not a zip file”
+"File is not a zip file"
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In full: “Caught exception from document_to_text: File is not a zip file” when